ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 MAVEN_OPTS='-Xmx2g -Xms2g -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=512m'
 ```

+Note: You need access to the ForgeRock private-releases maven repository, and your maven build should point to the settings.xml file downloaded with your backstage account.
+For more information regarding getting access to the ForgeRock protected repositories, see this [knowledge article](https://backstage.forgerock.com/knowledge/kb/article/a74096897)

 #### 2.1.2.
 Reverse proxy

 Usually all components are deployed under the same domain, but if your legacy IAM is under another domain than the ForgeRock applications, you will need a reverse proxy in front of both legacy and ForgeRock.
 This will ensure all the cookies will be seen between applications from the same domain, otherwise SSO can't be achieved.